 Type: Multi-Level Marketing Company (MLM)

-Short Review: In my eyes, LifeVantage looks just another MLM-program selling expensive nutritional supplements.
-It’s possible to make big money with this kind of systems because products have so big profits but I don’t find opportunities so interesting.
+Summary: LifeVantage is just another MLM-program selling expensive nutritional supplements.
+It’s possible to make big money with this kind of systems because products have so big profits but I am not a fan of selling overpriced MLM-products.

 What is LifeVantage?